 Time is short and precious, and we should get to the interesting parts instead of listening to my ranting.

 Why should you play Eula? – An analysis

 Eula was quite a contentious and debate-sparking character during the time of her release, and although a long time has passed since then, she is still quite an obscure and niche character that not many fully grasp.

 What is Eula’s role in a team?

 Eula is a hyper carry, and you need to play around her.
 Most of her rotations and team comps should be built around setting her up to deal the most damage she possibly can.
-She also benefits from hyper investment, leveling her to 90, with Talent lv 9, or 10 if you have the crowns.
+She also benefits from hyper investment, such as leveling her to 90, Talent lv 9 or 10, and highly-invested artifacts.

-There is this misconception that Eula is a very strong boss killer.
+There is a misconception that Eula is a very strong boss killer.
 This is partially correct, but not entirely.
 It is true her nuking potential means she is capable of accelerating a lot of bosses’ vulnerable phases, thus ending the fight sooner.
-However, a boss fight’s scripted nature means some bosses such as the Pyro Hypostasis and Maguu Kenki 2nd phase counter Eula with vulnerable phases shorter than the time it takes for her to unleash her full combo, especially with a very backloaded kit that requires time to ramp up.
+However, several boss fights’ scripted natures means some bosses such as the Pyro Hypostasis and Maguu Kenki 2nd phase can counter Eula with vulnerable phases shorter than the time it takes for her to unleash her combo.
+Knowing when to pop her Burst early will prove to be a very valuable skill to learn.

 ❧ Bad AoE: